convertigo/convertigo-doc/programming-guide/backend-developers/index.md

 ![SQL project transaction query](../../images/pguide_img/backend/sql/08_sql_new_transaction_query.png)

 **my_id** transaction variable has been automatically created in the SQL transaction.
 Convertigo variables are String based variables.
-Some SGBD need the data to be cast to the correct type (**::integer** for PostgreSQL query, for example)
+Some Database Servers need the data to be casted to the correct type (**::integer** for PostgreSQL query, for example)

 ![SQL project transaction variables](../../images/pguide_img/backend/sql/081_sql_query_variables.png)

-If you double-clic the SQL connector this will open a Tab with the Connector buttons and the transaction response data.
+If you double-click the SQL connector this will open a Tab with the Connector buttons and the transaction response data.
 If you haven't checked already, there is a button to test connection to your database.

 ![SQL project connector test connection](../../images/pguide_img/backend/sql/09_sql_test_connection.png)